 From Leaving Tulsa (University of Arizona Press, 2013).
 Copyright © 2013 by Jennifer Foerster.
 Used with the permission of the author.

 Jennifer Elise Foerster is the author of Bright Raft in the Afterweather (University of Arizona Press, 2018) and Leaving Tulsa (University of Arizona Press, 2013).
 A member of the Muscogee (Creek) Nation of Oklahoma, Foerster has received a Lannan Foundation Writing Residency Fellowship, a National Endowment for the Arts fellowship, and a Wallace Stegner Fellowship in Poetry at Stanford University.
+She teaches in the Institute of American Indian Arts’ Low Residency MFA in Creative Writing and at the Rainier Writing Workshop.
 She lives in San Francisco.

 Date Published: 2017-11-06